 Forecourt tours and tea

-*Tour dates have been selected based on when the plants in the garden are most likely to be flowering or producing.
+Tours run when plants in the garden are most likely to be flowering or producing.

-Tours are accompanied by morning tea in the garden (weather permitting), featuring ingredients found in and around Canberra.
+Tours include morning tea in the garden (weather permitting), with ingredients found in and around Canberra.

 $17.50 Museum Friends